 Entry costs: Adults £10; Concessions £9; Children £5

 There are also some lovely cottage style tea rooms.

-Generations of holidaymakers and Worthing residents have enjoyed visiting Worthing Pier.
-British seaside piers date from the early 1800s.
-Worthing’s pier was the thirteenth to be built in England at a cost of £6,500 by the Worthing Pier Company.
+Generations of holidaymakers and local residents have enjoyed visiting Worthing Pier.
+British seaside piers date from the early 1800’s.
+Worthing’s was the thirteenth to be built in England at a cost of £6,500.
 The first pile was driven into the seabed on 4 July 1861.
-Designed by Sir Robert Rawlinson, the Pier was officially opened on 12 April 1862.
+Designed by Sir Robert Rawlinson, it was officially opened on 12 April 1862.

 The Pier still continues to bring enjoyment to visitors and residents.
-The Pavilion Theatre sits at the northern end and the southern end pavilion has recently been totally renovated and returned to its former glory as a cafe & venue having been a night club for several years.
-An amusement arcade is in the middle of the Pier.
+The Pavilion Theatre sits at the northern end and the southern end pavilion has recently been totally renovated and returned to its former glory as a cafe & venue (having been a night club for several years).
+An amusement arcade is in the middle.
 It is a regular attraction for people to take a stroll along the deck and for fishing.
-Admission is free!

 This picture shows the beautiful church of St Leonard in South Stoke village, near Arundel, West Sussex..
 It was recorded in the Domesday Book – a great land survey from 1086, commissioned by William the Conqueror – when the village was named as “Stoches”.

 To find the church head for Arundel then travel down Mill Road until the road ends in a t-junction.
 Turn left, following the signpost to South Stoke.
 Go beyond the entrance to the farm and turn left with the road – the gate to the church is down a (signposted) short pathway to the right, about one hundred yards further on.
 Well worth finding!

 South Stoke is about a half hour drive from Steyning and close to the South Downs.